 Districts may request a bi-monthly list of all participants who have completed

 the Anabolic Steroids and Other Performance Enhancing Drugs training and assessment

 from the Oregon Department of Education by contacting Claire Kemmerer at email@example.com.

 This list is updated periodically.
-Check the certification date at the bottom of the list to find out when it was last updated. » Updated List (Search using CTRL+F)
+This list was last updated Wednesday 8/24/2016. » Updated List (Search using CTRL+F)

 Take the Training and Assessment

 The Oregon Department of Education hosts the training and assessment on their website at http://www.ode.state.or.us/search/page/?=2571 .Excerpt from Oregon Department of Education website, http://www.ode.state.or.us/search/page/?=2411